-- Key Online-safety messages will be reinforced through assemblies and Safer Internet Day (February) and throughout all lessons. - Pupils are taught to keep themselves safe online and to be responsible in their use of different technologies as detailed in the CEOP: Think you know and ELIM lesson plans and materials. - Pupils are guided to use age appropriate search engines for research activities. - Staffs are vigilant in monitoring the content of the websites visited and encourage pupils to use specific search terms to reduce the likelihood of coming across unsuitable material. - In lessons where internet use is pre-planned, pupils are guided to sites checked as suitable for their use and processes are in place for dealing with any unsuitable material that is found in internet searches. - Pupils are taught to be critically aware of the content they access on-line and are guided to validate the accuracy and reliability of information. - Pupils are taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet. - Pupils will contribute to and sign an AUP for their class at the beginning of each school year, which will be shared with parents and carers.
+- Key Online-safety messages will be reinforced through assemblies and Safer Internet Day (February) and throughout all lessons. - Pupils are taught to keep themselves safe online and to be responsible in their use of different technologies as detailed in the CEOP: Think you know and through taught lessons both explicitly and implicitly using stand-alone lessons and as an embedded part of the computing curriculum and materials. - Pupils are guided to use age appropriate search engines for research activities. - Staffs are vigilant in monitoring the content of the websites visited and encourage pupils to use specific search terms to reduce the likelihood of coming across unsuitable material. - In lessons where internet use is pre-planned, pupils are guided to sites checked as suitable for their use and processes are in place for dealing with any unsuitable material that is found in internet searches. - Pupils are taught to be critically aware of the content they access on-line and are guided to validate the accuracy and reliability of information. - Pupils are taught to acknowledge the source of information used and to respect copyright when using material accessed on the internet. - Pupils will contribute to and sign an AUP for their class at the beginning of each school year, which will be shared with parents and carers.